 Scanning does not take place through USB Disk Security itself.
 The program takes advantage of Google, VirtusTotal, McAfee, Symantec, and Trend Micro, through the web browser.

 The Data Protection feature comes into play.
 Not only is it capable of password protecting a USB disk, but it can also prevent unauthorized users from copying your data to a USB stick.

 Many of us have valuable information on our USB drives.
 No one should see these files, so what better way but to protect the drive with a password.
 No matter which computer the drive is attached to, it won’t open unless the user enters the correct password.

 The System Tools section makes it possible for the user to repair a computer that has been affected by malware, or delete malicious programs that stay in the temporary directory.

-Computer users can even choose which application to block from automatically loading during Windows booting process.
+Computer users can even choose which application to block from automatically loading during the Windows booting process.

 USB Disk Security is a robust program, no doubt.
 However, the Help file is not what we had expected.
 Information is jumbled here, and things you see in the Help file doesn’t always match with what the program itself offers.
-Hopefully, the developers take a second look at the Help file and fix the issues that are there.
+Hopefully, the developers will take a second look at the Help file and fix the issues.